Broccoli is not only delicious, but also full of nutritional values. Broccoli contains only a few calories, but all the more vitamins

 Nowadays it is hard to imagine our cuisine without broccoli.
 Originally, the florets come from Central Asia, until they first became very popular in Italy and then throughout Europe.
 Today, the vegetable is grown almost everywhere.
 With an emission value of less than 130 grams per 100 grams, the CO2 balance of broccoli is also quite good.
 The largest supplier in Europe is Italy and the entire Mediterranean region.

-For those who prefer regional broccoli to end up on the table, they can also try their hand at growing the vegetable.
-Broccoli is quite easy to grow, as a heavy grower it only needs a deep and very nutrient-rich soil.
-When growing broccoli is also important to have a good water retention capacity and a sunny location.
+If you would rather have regional broccoli on your table, you can also try growing the vegetables yourself.
+Broccoli is fairly easy to grow; as a heavy feeder, it only needs deep and very nutrient-rich soil.
+When growing broccoli, it is also important to have good water storage capacity and a sunny location.

 How can you prepare broccoli perfectly?

-There are almost no limits to the imagination when preparing broccoli.
-However, broccoli is very sensitive and should therefore be prepared gently to preserve as many of the nutrients it contains as possible.
+There are hardly any limits to your imagination when it comes to preparing broccoli, as there are a variety of broccoli recipes.
+However, broccoli is very delicate and should therefore be prepared carefully in order to develop as many of the nutrients it contains as possible.

 1. Cook broccoli in water